Austerity: Latvia

 Latvia's economy returned to growth in 2011 and 2012, outpacing the 27 nations in the EU, while implementing significant austerity measures.
 Advocates of austerity argue that Latvia represents an empirical example of the benefits of austerity, while critics argue that austerity created unnecessary hardship with the output in 2013 still below the pre-crisis level.
+While Anders Åslund maintains that internal devaluation was not opposed by the Latvian public, Jokubas Salyga has recently chronicled widespread protests against austerity in the country.

 According to the CIA World Fact Book, "Latvia's economy experienced GDP growth of more than 10% per year during 2006–07, but entered a severe recession in 2008 as a result of an unsustainable current account deficit and large debt exposure amid the softening world economy.
 Triggered by the collapse of the second largest bank, GDP plunged 18% in 2009.
 The economy has not returned to pre-crisis levels despite strong growth, especially in the export sector in 2011–12.
 The IMF, EU, and other international donors provided substantial financial assistance to Latvia as part of an agreement to defend the currency's peg to the euro in exchange for the government's commitment to stringent austerity measures.

 The IMF/EU program successfully concluded in December 2011.
 The government of Prime Minister Valdis Dombrovskis remained committed to fiscal prudence and reducing the fiscal deficit from 7.7% of GDP in 2010, to 2.7% of GDP in 2012."
 The CIA estimated that Latvia's GDP declined by 0.3% in 2010, then grew by 5.5% in 2011 and 4.5% in 2012.
 Unemployment was 12.8% in 2011 and rose to 14.3% in 2012.
-Latvia's currency, the Lati, fell from $0.47 per U.S. dollar in 2008 to $0.55 in 2012, a decline of 17%.
+Latvia's currency, the Lati, fell from $0.47 per US dollar in 2008 to $0.55 in 2012, a decline of 17%.
 Latvia entered the euro zone in 2014.
 Latvia's trade deficit improved from over 20% of GDP in 2006 to 2007 to under 2% GDP by 2012.